uhppoted/uhppoted-mqtt/documentation/greengrass/README.md

 ...
 ```

-### Provisioning certificates from the _AWS Greengrass_ certificate server
+#### TODO: Provisioning certificates from the _AWS Greengrass_ certificate server

 _(this assumes you included the _IPDetector_ module in the AWS Greengrass setup)_

 tl;dr; The documentation folder contains a [sample script](https://github.com/uhppoted/uhppoted-mqtt/blob/master/documentation/uhppoted-setup.sh) (contributed by Tim Irwin) for provisioning the certificates from the AWS certificate server which can be customized to match your system.

-As above, you need the following certificate components (in PEM format):
-- AWS Root CA certificate
-- MQTT broker certificate
-- MQTT client certificates
-- MQTT client key

--- TODO --

-3. Firewall
+### Firewall

-On Ubuntu you may need to open the firewall for the MQTT port:
+On Ubuntu you may need to open the firewall for the MQTT port, e.g.:
 ```
-sudo ufw allow from %s to any port 8883 proto tcp
+sudo ufw allow from 127.0.0.1 to any port 8883 proto tcp
 ```

+(replace 127.0.0.1 as appropriate)

 ## References